Ty-Waltz/CT-e-commerce-api/README.md

    ### Product Management
    There is only one class for procts management.
-   Product: Used for all product info (id, name, price, stock, orders)
+   1.Product: Used for all product info (id, name, price, stock, orders)
       There is a couple routes associated with Product:
         - (GET): used to retrive a product's info
         - (POST): used to add a product to the database